bash-bastion/bash-object/docs/errors.md

 # Errors

-Depending on your operation, your object transaction may fail.
-This details the reasons

-In this context, value means either "member of object" or "index of array"

-## Get

-- `ERROR_NOT_FOUND`
-  - Attempted to access a value that does not exist
-- `ERROR_VALUE_INCORRECT_TYPE`
-  - Attempted to access a value that has the wrong type.
-This can happen if the query uses `.[30]` to get an array index, but an object exists instead.
-It can also happen if the user writes `get-string`, and it found a non-string value after evaluating the query.
-It can also happen if the user writes `set-string`, and the place to write the new value already has a value of a different type
-- `ERROR_VOBJ_INVALID_TYPE`
-  - The virtual object (a string that contains a reference to the real global object) had keys with unexpected values.
-You shouldn't get this error unless something has seriously gone wrong

-# Handling

-Because Bash often does the wrong thing silently, it's important to fail early when any inputs are unexpected. `bash-object` does this at every level
+Because Bash often does the wrong thing silently, it's important to fail early when any inputs are unexpected.
+Extra checks that require spawning subshells require setting the `VERIFY_BASH_OBJECT` variable.
+We recommend exporting it so any child Bash processes keep the verification behavior

-Below, if any of the assurances do not pass, `bash-object` will fail with a non-zero exit code.
-For some of these, `VERIFY_BASH_OBJECT` must be a variable
+The following checks are performed

 1. Argument parsing